varld/outside-click/README.md

 # Outside Click

-A simple outside click listener, with no external dependencies.
+A simple outside click listener with no external dependencies.

 ## Install